cloudera/CML_llm-hol/README.md

 Take some time to ask different questions about CML.
 Some examples to get you started...
 - What is ML Runtime?
+- What version of datalake is compatible with CML 2.0.45?
 - What is the latest CML release?

+_Bonus question_ Why is it that with that last prompt about CML release, the model didn't return an expected result?
+What are some ways you could overcome this challenge?

 Also, note the parameters towards the bottom that you can configure to change the way your application responds.
 You can choose to use Pinecone or not (i.e. no retreival-augmentation), regulate length of response, and adjust the _Temperature_ (i.e. creativity/randomness) of the response.
 Note that responses using Vector Database will take longer to return as the LLM needs to process many more tokens as input context.